 Students have the right to appeal certain decisions to the University Appeals Committee, to express legitimate concerns and complaints, and to have them considered through fair and transparent processes.
-The Academic progress webpage and the Misconduct webpage provide further information about the University's appeals processes.
+The Academic progress webpage and the Student integrity webpage provide further information about the University's appeals processes.
 The Student Complaints webpage provides information about how to raise your concerns or to lodge a formal complaint.

 All students and staff have the right to work and study in an environment that is supportive, inclusive, fair and safe.
 The University does not tolerate bullying (including cyber-bullying), discrimination, sexual and other types of harassment, victimisation, or other inappropriate, unwelcome or illegal behaviour.
 For more information or help, contact a Harassment and Discrimination Contact Officer or Equity and Diversity.
 If you feel threatened or unsafe, contact Safer Community.